-- 1. A Master's degree from an accredited university - 2.
-A completed program application - 3.
-Results of the GRE or MAT examination within a five-year period. - 4.
-A cumulative grade point average of 3.0 or above on all graduate work (4.0 scale) - 5.
-Outstanding compensating strengths measured by the following criteria: - a.
-Earned Master's degree from an accredited institution. - b.
-Earned GPA on all graduate courses completed. - c.
-Writing ability - d.
-Success in current employment - e.
-Administrative experience and/or potential for administrative experience. - f.
-Teaching/work experience - g.
-Communication skills. - 6.
-Transcripts of all post secondary work attempted prior to program application - Recommendations from three (3) persons knowledgeable of applicant's professional academic ability, job experiences and leadership potential such as previous college professors and supervisors
+- 1. A Master's degree from an accredited university - A completed program application - Results of the GRE or MAT examination within a five-year period. - A cumulative grade point average of 3.0 or above on all graduate work (4.0 scale) - Outstanding compensating strengths measured by the following criteria: - a.
+Earned Master's degree from an accredited institution. - Earned GPA on all graduate b. courses completed. - Writing ability c. - Success in current employment d. - Administrative experience and/or potential for administrative experience. - Teaching/work experience f. - Communication skills. - Transcripts of all post secondary work attempted prior to program application - Recommendations from three (3) persons knowledgeable of applicant's professional academic ability, job experiences and leadership potential such as previous college professors and supervisors - Acceptable evidence of student's writing ability as determined by writing a sample under the supervision of the screening committee member. - A successful interview with the program screening committee.

-- 8. Acceptable evidence of student's writing ability as determined by writing a sample under the supervision of the screening committee member. - 9.
-A successful interview with the program screening committee. - 10.
-Concentration in K-12 administration requires evidence of the past three years of successful classroom teaching documentation. - 11.
+- 10. Concentration in K-12 administration requires evidence of the past three years of successful classroom teaching documentation. - 11.
 Higher Education Concentration requires a minimum of (5) years of successful employment in a community college, education institution or with a state and federal government program.